Tesla EV Installer

 If you cut holes in the drywall will you repair it too?

-No. You will need to either find someone to patch it or you can alternatively purchase spring-loaded ‘access panels’ at home depot to fit over the holes, usually sold in the plumbing section.
-Please note that I always cut the drywall as neatly and squarely as possible and return the pieces to their respective holes.
+II don’t perform drywall repair and patching.
+You will need to find someone to patch it or you can alternatively purchase spring-loaded ‘access panels’ at home depot to fit over the holes, which are usually sold in the plumbing section.
+I try to cut the drywall as neatly and squarely as possible and return the pieces to their respective holes.